 |comparison/ contrast||same, less, rather, while, yet, opposite, much as, either|

 |conclusion||as a result, hence, consequently, therefore, in conclusion|

 Using transition words will be like putting cement between your sentences.
 Transition words show your readers the connection between sentences and paragraphs.

 Headings are important for SEO purposes.
 Google uses your headings to determine the topic of the content on your website.
 Your headings thus should be used to optimize your post.
 However, headings are of great importance for your readers as well.
-Headers allow your readers to quickly scan through your text and to decide whether or not (or which parts) they would like to read your article.
+Headers allow your readers to scan through your text quickly and to decide whether or not (or which parts) they would like to read your article.
 Headings thus should be attractive and should cover the content of the paragraph.